-The Environmental Bond Fund, established by Local Law No. 14 of 2004 and Local Law No. 10 of 2006, contains resources and appropriations to cover the cost of purchasing and preserving Nassau County Office of Management and Budget open space and for other purposes in accordance with the County's environmental programs established by such local laws.
+The Environmental Bond Fund, established by Local Law No. 14 of 2004 and Local Law No. 10 of 2006, contains resources and appropriations to cover the cost of purchasing and preserving open space and for other purposes in accordance with the County's environmental programs established by such local laws.
 These local laws have authorized \$150 million in environmental program funding.

 The Litigation Fund, which the County established in 2015, will contain resources and appropriations to cover the cost of judgments and settlements.
 Operating surplus generated each year may fund the Litigation Fund.
-The County established the Litigation Fund in accordance with the transitional borrowing plan approved by the Nassau County Interim Finance Authority (NIFA) to ensure that the County will no longer borrow for judgments and settlements.
+The County established the Litigation Fund in accordance with the transitional borrowing plan approved by the NIFA to ensure that the County will no longer borrow for judgments and settlements.